CIS-433-Group-Project/Memory_Management/README.md

  * Average (follows 90/10 rule, no further constraints)

 ### Page Replacement
-The Page_Replacement.py class implements the page replacement strategies.
-In a similar fashion to reference strings, the page replacement strategies have been implemented in this module.
+The Page_Replacement.py module implements the page replacement strategies.
 The module defines two classes:  an Enum as above and a MemoryManager class, which implements the page replacement strategies.
 The class's init() should be passed a member of the Strategy Enum, an integer setting how many pages the class is allowed to use at once while handling reference strings, and (optional) a boolean.
 If the boolean is True, this instance of the class is allowed to adjust the reference set of the objects it manages; if false, the resident set is statically set to the value passed.
 (Default behavior is static, i.e.:  False.)